 Preservation of facial attractiveness is an importantgoal of orthodontic treatment.
 Treatment planning requires knowledge of the parameters and normative data that helps to establish goals and predict the obstacles that need to be negotiated.
 Due to a complicated interaction of genetic and environmental factors the morphological features of an individual vary from race to race.
 Even within the same race, each subgroup had its own standards.
-Hence, the established norms for other ethnic group can not apply to the female population of Himachal Pradesh.
-Therefore, the applicability of various soft tissue parameters proposed by Bergman, should be analyzed which will improve treatment planning for the female population of Himachal Pradesh [1].
+Hence, the established norms for other ethnic group can not apply to the population of Himachal Pradesh.
+Therefore, the applicability of various soft tissue parameters proposed by Bergman, should be analyzed which will improve treatment planning for male population of Himachal Pradesh [1].
 As Soft tissue norms serve as a guideline in calculating change it has been suggested that certain cephalometric standards relating teeth to cranial or facial bones could ensure good facial form if adhered to as a treatment goal [2].
-The attainment of facial soft-tissue proportionality is one of the principal goals in the treatment of dentofacial deformities and can be achieved with properly planned and executed orthognathic surgery techniques [3].
-Therefore the aim of this study is to compare the soft tissue structure norms for the female population of Himachal Pradesh with the Caucasian female population so that the soft tissue cephalometric values of various parameters could be differentiated so as to guide the orthodontist towards a better diagnosis and treatment planning of dentofacial deformities for the female population of Himachal Pradesh.
+The attainment of facial softtissue proportionality is one of the principal goals in the treatment of dentofacial deformities and can be achieved with properly planned and executed orthognathic surgery techniques [3].
+Therefore the aim of this study is to compare the norms for themale population of Himachal Pradesh with the South Indianmale population so that the facial length cephalometric values of various parameters could be differentiated so as to guide the orthodontist towards a better diagnosis and treatment planning of dentofacial deformities for the population of Himachal Pradesh.